sneakysneak/docs/pages/getting-started/field-mapping.md

 #### System mergefields

 You can use Cyclr system mergefields as the **Source **value in Field Mapping.
+They must be the only text entered into the "Type a Value" textbox so cannot be modified or appended to other text.

 *   **{% raw %}{{LastSuccessfulRunDate}}{% endraw %}**: get the last successful run date of the current step.
 This is particularly useful if you only want to get the latest data.
 *   **{% raw %}{{Cyclr_Auth_ApiKey}}{% endraw %}**: get the API key if the connector is using API key as the authentication type.
 *   **{% raw %}{{Cyclr_Auth_Username}}{% endraw %}**: get the username if the connector is using username/password as the authentication type.
 *   **{% raw %}{{Cyclr_Auth_Password}}{% endraw %}**: get the password if the connector is using username/password as the authentication type.

-*Note: the System mergefields cannot be used alongside other text as a Field Mapping but must instead be used as the entire value.*

 [How to Test your Cycles](./testing-cycles)